generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 - build a DSL supplanting Python's normal constructs and implement our own pseudo-interpreter/compiler; and/or
 - perform AST-munging of the kind certain Python JIT compilers (Numba, etc.) do
-- perform runtime tracing of the branching structure (more on this in an in-progress future post that may or may not come to fruition)
+- perform runtime tracing of the branching structure (more on this in an in-progress future post, potentially)

 ...this seemingly requires some way to interrupt execution at specific points and backtrack/rewind to those points, modifying execution state each time before resuming to inject the state of the current "branch".

 [Coroutines](https://en.wikipedia.org/wiki/Coroutine) seem well-suited to this purpose; Python's [generators](https://wiki.python.org/moin/Generators), though [not quite the same](https://wiki.c2.com/?GeneratorsAreNotCoroutines), provide enough functionality to do what we have described above.
 In particular, generators allow us to temporarily stop execution, returning control (and an arbitrary value) to the caller, then later resume execution while passing back ("`send`ing") a new value.
 We now have the basics of a workable approach: at each "ambiguous" expression in the program, just stop execution, run the *remainder* of the program once with each possible value for that expression, and coalesce the results.
+The actual code implementing this turns out to be quite short.

 Here is a minimal example of the sort of function we would like to support nondeterminism for; we have a `yield` statement enclosing each "source" of ambiguity/`Amb` expression (and these can use values from prior ones normally, no extra magic needed):